openstack/freezer/README.rst

  To use ssh storage specify "--storage ssh"
- And use "--container %path-to-folder-with-backups-on-remote-machine%" Also you should specify ssh-user, ssh-key and ssh-host parameters.
+ And use "--container %path-to-folder-with-backups-on-remote-machine%" Also you should specify ssh-username, ssh-key and ssh-host parameters.

- ssh-user for user ubuntu should be "--ssh-user ubuntu" ssh-key should be path to your secret ssh key "--ssh-key %path-to-secret-key%" ssh-host can be ip of remote machine or resolvable dns name "--ssh-host 8.8.8.8"
+ ssh-username for user ubuntu should be "--ssh-username ubuntu" ssh-key should be path to your secret ssh key "--ssh-key %path-to-secret-key%" ssh-host can be ip of remote machine or resolvable dns name "--ssh-host 8.8.8.8"